BIOL275-MSUM/eda-gt3637ut/README.md

   - Black dots are spots where people looked for birds

-  - Green dots are the spots where the birds were founded
+  - Green dots are the spots where the birds were found

   - Not only do we want to know where Merlins are but we also must be aware of the places they are not present.